biddy1618/rasa-crud/crudRasa/migration/static/stories.md

   - utter_dialogs - bot - who teaches you

 ## story dialogs - bot - you are bad
-* dialogs - bot - you are bad
+* dialogs - bot - become clever
   - utter_dialogs - bot - you are bad

 ## story dialogs - bot - you are bot